Sakneb/AppTweak-Spotify/README.md

 + I should be able to add any search results in the currently selected playlist.
 + I should be able to remove a given track from a playlist.

-### Nice to have

-If you want to play a bit more with it, you can add one or more of the following features:

-+ I should be able to edit a playlist's details.
-+ I should be able to sort the tracks by name, artist, duration, and so on (every track's field).
-+ Allow the user to reorder tracks within a given playlist.
-+ Display additional track information (bars, beats, sections, segments, … )
-+ Allow the user to switch to a Dark mode
-+ Want to do even more?
-Please feel free to surprise us! ;-)

 Here is the link to the Spotify documentation where you will find any information you need to manage this challenge with success: https://developer.spotify.com/documentation/web-api/reference.

-*To help you design the app, we provide you some wireframes.
-We ask you to respect the place of each element.
-However, feel free to polish the final rendering in order to improve the final result.*

-## Requirements

-To carry out this project, we ask you to use the following: React (latest version), TypeScript, functional components, and [Redux](https://redux-toolkit.js.org/) (with [redux-sagas](https://redux-saga.js.org/)).

-To polish the UI a bit, feel free to add any library that suits your needs: ElementUI, Material, Bootstrap, ...

 ## Setup